Lyft sells self-driving tech unit to Toyota for $550 mln, moves up profit timeline

 April 26 (Reuters) - Lyft Inc LYFT.O will sell its self-driving technology unit to Toyota Motor Corp 7203.T in a $550 million deal, the companies said on Monday, allowing the ride-hail company to hit its profitability target one quarter earlier.

-The sale of Level 5 to Toyota's Woven Planet division will allow Lyft to focus on partnerships with self-driving companies that want to deploy their technology on its platform, rather than develop costly technology that has yet to be put to wide-scale use.
+The sale of Level 5 to Toyota's Woven Planet division will allow Lyft to focus on partnerships with self-driving companies that want to deploy their technology on its platform, rather than develop costly technology that has yet to enter the mainstream.

 Lyft will receive $200 million cash upfront, with the remaining $350 million paid over five years, the companies said.
 The deal is expected to close in the third quarter.